 All the pretty horses, Cormac McCarthy

 “You don’t know me”, Jerome said.
 “You think you do.
 No one does!”

 He’s right.
 When we meet somebody, we form automatically a picture about them; Stereotypes and prejudices and random similarities with other people we’ve met before kick in.

 But with every man, there is more than meets the eye.
 Beneath the surface, behind the mask, the persona that they have taken on to walk the streets, there is a lot more that you could ever imagine.

 Most of the times we can’t figure out our own self, how dare we claim that we’ve got the other’s number?

 I was working as a barman at the Garden, an outdoor spot in Naxos when I met Jerome.
 He was a Dutch surfer, thirty years old more or less.
 Short and wiry, a very thin fellow.
 He had been around the world surfing and he had landed up at Cyclades; until he moves on.

 He was giving lessons in the mornings and he was surfing in the afternoons.
 At nights he was coming to the Garden, always chirpy and smiling, almost like a fool.
-He was drinking a beer, two at most.
-Before midnight, he would take his leave.
+He would have a beer, two at most.
+Before midnight, he was always gone.